Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: The two-particle sector

 We can diagonalize the Hamiltonian in Eq.~\ref{hamiltonian2} by considering the eigenstates to be of the form, $|\psi_{n,k}\rangle = \Phi_k \otimes \Gamma_n = (\sum_c \phi^k_c |c\rangle)\otimes(\sum_r \gamma^n_r |r\rangle) $ that satisfy the equation, $H |\psi_{n,k}\rangle = E_{n,k}|\psi_{n,k}\rangle$.
 Note that the center-of-mass states only have a hopping term in the Hamiltonian.
 Thus plane wave states of the form, $\phi^k_c = e^{ikc}/\sqrt{2L-1}$ are eigenstates for the center-of-mass degree of freedom.
 Here $L$ is the total number of sites in the chain.
 Due to the half integer steps of the coordinate $c$, the momentum $k$ ranges from $-2\pi$ to $2\pi$ in steps of $2\pi/(2L-1)$.
 We can find the function $\gamma^n_r$ by substituting $\phi^k_c$ into the eigenvalue equation of the Hamiltonian in Eq.~\ref{hamiltonian2} and projecting it onto $|c\rangle \otimes |r\rangle$.
 We then get

 Note that the relative coordinate is restricted to $r \geq 1$.
 Without such a restriction, this describes a Wannier-Stark ladder and Eq.~\ref{wannierstark} admits Bessel function solutions where $\gamma^n_r = J_{r-n}(2J \cos(k/2)/h)$~\cite{Wannierstark}.
 The energy eigenvalue in that case is given by, $E_{n,k} = 2hn$ where $n$ is integer quantized.
 The energy is independent of the center-of-mass momentum leading to a large degeneracy.
 However in our case, $r \leq 0$ is not allowed and thus we must enforce the boundary condition that $\gamma^n_{r=0} =0$.
 This is akin to adding an infinite potential wall at $r=0$.
-As a result, the eigenstates are no longer Bessel functions.
-The exact eigenstates are given by Lommel polynomials and the eigenenergies are obtained from the zeros of the Lommel polynomial~\cite{lommel}.
+For a semi-infinite chain with a hard wall at $r=0$, the eigenstate solutions are again Bessel functions where $n$ is no longer integer quantized~\cite{bessel,scattering2}.
+The value of $n$ is found from the condition that at $r=0$, we must have $J_{-n}(2J \cos(k/2)/h) = 0$.
+For finite values of $h/J$, we would find a non-integer momentum dependent value of $n$ such that $2J \cos(k/2)/h$ is a zero of the Bessel function.
+The energy bands would thus no longer be flat with respect to momentum $k$.
+When $h/J \to \infty$, $n$ tends towards integer values independent of $k$ and we recover the flat Wannier-Stark bands.
+If the chain is finite with hard wall boundaries at both ends, the exact eigenstates are given by Lommel polynomials and the eigenenergies are obtained from the zeros of the Lommel polynomial~\cite{lommel}.

-Even with this boundary condition, the eigensolutions are analytically rather simple in the large-$h/J$ and small-$h/J$ limit.
+Even with these boundary conditions, the eigenstates and eigenenergies are analytically rather simple in the large-$h/J$ and small-$h/J$ limit.
 These limits essentially capture a complete picture of the physics.
 We now derive the solution in these two simple limits.